alemeinardi/bookings/README.md

 # Bookings 🏨

-An application used to book hotels.
+A simple application to book hotels.

 ## Visit the application 🌐